openSUSE/open-build-service/src/api/spec/README.md

 ### Limit the Amount of Code Involved in Running the Test

 Please use the type of spec with the least amount if computing time required to run it.
 You can test the four branch logic of your `ThingController#update` action by firing up four browsers, clicking through 4 web pages until you reach a form, fill the form in 4 different ways, click submit and then expect 4 different responses.
-Or you use a controller unit spec, doing that that removes the need to run the browser every time you run the spec.
+Or you use a controller unit spec, doing that removes the need to run the browser every time you run the spec.
 If the logic that branches 4 times is in the `Thing` model and not in the `ThingsController`, rather write *one* model spec.
 This will remove the need to run all of `ActionDispatch` every time you run the spec.

 ### Limit the Amount of Times the Same Code Is Tested